BVLC/caffe/docs/install_apt_debian.md

 $ apt source [ caffe-cpu | caffe-cuda ]               # download the source tarball and extract
 $ cd caffe-XXXX
 [ ... optional, customize caffe code/build ... ]
+$ dch -llocal "Modified XXX in order to XXX"          # write your one-line changelog
 $ debuild -B -j4                                      # build caffe with 4 parallel jobs (similar to make -j4)
 [ ... building ...]
 $ debc                                                # optional, if you want to check the package contents
 $ sudo debi                                           # optional, install the generated packages
 ```
 The resulting deb packages can be found under the parent directory of the source tree.

+Note, the `dch ...` command line above is for bumping the package version number
+and adding an entry to the package changelog.
+If you would like to write
+more than one changelog entry, use subsequent `dch` command (see `man 1 dch`)
+instead of manually modifing `debian/changelog` unless you know how to keep its format correct.
+The changelog will be installed at e.g. `/usr/share/doc/caffe-cpu/changelog.Debian.gz`.

 ### Source installation